-Over 41K crack 2021 JEE-Advanced exam
+Over 41K Crack 2021 JEE-Advanced Exam

-New Delhi, Oct 15 (IANS) The results of the Joint Entrance Examination (JEE) Advanced 2021 conducted for seeking admission to various Indian Institutes of Technology (IITs) across the country were declared on Friday with 41,862 clearing the exam.
+New Delhi: The results of the Joint Entrance Examination (JEE) Advanced 2021 conducted for seeking admission to various Indian Institutes of Technology (IITs) across the country were declared on Friday with 41,862 clearing the exam.

 Jaipur's Mridul Agarwal created a history of sorts by not only topping but also scoring the highest ever percentage in the exam.
 He topped the chart by scoring 348 out of 360 marks.